Red Wine Braised Short Ribs

 - Beef Short Ribs: I buy English-cut beef short ribs fresh from the butcher, but packaged ones will work as well.
 Just look out for thick, meaty pieces that have good marbling.
 If they’re too lean, they’ll end up tough and dry.

-- Bacon: I love to cook in bacon grease as it imparts an awesome flavor into the ribs.
+- Bacon: I love to cook in bacon grease as it imparts awesome flavor into the ribs.
 Plus, the crispy bacon gets added back into the rich sauce.

 - Tomato Paste: Just two tablespoons are needed to give the sauce a bit more depth in flavor.